coderextreme/es6x3d/README.md

 python packageGenerator.py
 ```

-That python processs creates x3d.mjs and x3d.mjs is the ECMAScript 6 module
+That python processs creates x3d.js and x3d.js is the ECMAScript 6 module

 No current tests

 Run it like:
 ```
-node app.mjs
+node app.js

 ```
 Currently XML generation is not complete.
 Contributions welcome.